 Visiting Hotel Del Coronado

-Today Hotel Del Coronado looks much the same as it did 100 years ago although the hotel has been upgraded.
+Today the hotel looks much the same as it did 100 years ago although the hotel has been upgraded.
 The hotel still retains its turn of the century charm.

 Try the Sun Deck Bar and Grill for refreshments and lunch.
 There is a magnificent view of the Pacific plus seasonal live entertainment.